LorenzoCausa/exp_ass2_ws/ass2_causa/README.md

 ![Alt text](images/componentUML.png?raw=true)

+* **start:** This node starts the investigation and replan in a loop until the solution is found.
+The solution is signaled by receiving the message with the ID of the correct hypothesis (via subscrition to the topic /final solution).
+*

 # TO DO LIST:
 1) Aggiusta il plan, ogni volta rifa initialize e potrebbe tornare a prendere l'hint dall'ultimo waypoint
 2) Aggiungi test_hp